yiri20/startup/README.md

 - **Database**: User data, including music plans and reviews, will be stored in a database.
 - **WebSocket**: Real-time updates will show user activity, like when someone posts a new review.
 >>>>>>> origin/main

 20% HTML pages for each component of your application
  - riview page for ability to add, update, or remove planned music listening sessions and rating and review system for albums/tracks
+ -
 10% Proper use of HTML tags including BODY, NAV, MAIN, HEADER, FOOTER
  -
 10% Links between pages as necessary
  - Home -> about, review, schedule, sign up
- - review->create, each review
+ - review -> create, each review
- - schedule->
+ - schedule
 10% Application textual content
  - In the main and about page
 10% Placeholder for 3rd party service calls